- Asthma Home

 - Provide asthma self-management education; understanding the different roles of medication and devices.

-- Conduct home environmental assessment for asthma triggers.
+- Conduct home environmental assessment for asthma triggers and make referrals for possible home remediation or other resources.

 - Reinforce and educate regarding the child's Asthma Action Plan.

-- Coordinate remediation if necessary.
-Coordinate clinic and provider appointments to ensure continuity of care.
+- Coordinate clinic and provider appointments to ensure continuity of care.

 The Healthy Homes program sends an Environmental Health Inspector and a Public Health Nurse to assess homes for asthma triggers and to provide asthma self-management education.
 This program teaches families how to reduce environmental triggers of asthma and to create a healthier home environment for their children.
 Families may be eligible to receive free products from Ramsey County to help manage their children’s asthma.
 Some of these products may include a HEPA air cleaner, high efficiency vacuum, bed and pillow encasements, cleaning supplies, radon monitor, and pest control supplies.